0xMacro/dive-into-solidity-udemy-course/README.md

 Please complete each of the following tasks by adding or editing code in the `KnowledgeTest.sol` contract after finishing section 1:

 - Add a public state variable of type address called `owner`
-- Declare the `constructor` and initialize all the state variables in the constructor.
+- Declare the `constructor` and initialize the owner variable in the constructor.
 The `owner` should be initialized with the address of the account that deploys the contract
 - Modify the `changeTokens()` function in such a way that it changes the state variable called tokens.
 - Make it so that the contract can receive ETH by sending it directly to the contract address
 - Add a function called `getBalance()` that returns the contract's balance